After Paris Attacks, Refugees should not be turned into scapegoats

-UN High Commissioner for Refugees António Guterres has conveyed his solidarity with the government and people of France as he also did with the government of Lebanon following the recent deadly attacks in Beirut.
+UNHCR expresses its shock and horror at the attacks in Paris and the killing of so many innocent people.
+The High Commissioner for Refugees, António Guterres, has conveyed his solidarity with the government and people of France as he also did with the government of Lebanon following the recent deadly attacks in Beirut.

-From the beginning, UNHCR has been urging States to put in place immediately an effective reception, registration and screening mechanism immediately upon arrival.
+From the beginning, we have been urging States to immediately to put in place an effective reception, registration and screening mechanism immediately upon arrival.
 For those determined to be refugees, protection should be provided and eligible asylum-seekers should be relocated under the EU plan.

 Relocation and other agreed measures can improve the management and stabilisation of current flows of people.
 These measures include security measures and the proper registration of all those on the move.